"And don't touch her..."

 Jacen Solo wasted no time then, and for the next fifty-five standard minutes he didn't take his hands off of her once.

-It was a casual sort of day, all the windows of the Palace were opened, a breeze drifting through the halls.
+It was a casual sort of day, all the windows of the Palace were open, a breeze drifting through the halls.
 The Queen was wearing a thin pale green dress and a pair of worn-out sandals.
 She seemed calm, collected... satisfied for some reason.

 The Commander noticed the state of satisfaction instantly.